ITC21/srsdoc/requerimientos.md

 ## Requerimientos de la Interface externa

-External interface requirements are types of functional requirements.
-They outline how your product will interface with other components or systems.

 There are several types of interfaces you may have requirements for, including:

 - User